tihonav/cad-to-geant4-converter/README.md

 ```bash
 python stl_gdml.py out_name  input_file_1.stl input_file_2.stl input_file_N.stl
 ```

+This will create:
+  - out_name.gdml       <--- top lvel gdml
+  - input_file_1.gdml
+  - input_file_2.gdml
+  - input_file_N.gdml

+Note, even if there is one stl file, two gdml files will be created:
+  - out_name.gdml
+  - input_file_1.gdml

 ## Materials

 Material should be encoded in the stl file name.
 For instance, my_geometry_part_Aluminum.stl file will be parsed as made of aluminum.
 To display a full list of currently available materials see: